 Sikh Musical Heritage

-The Gurus selected 60 raags to convey the written messages of their teachings.
+The Gurus selected 60 raags to convey their teachings.
 Some already existed in Indian music and others they created themselves.
-Together, these 60 moods represent the ‘clock of life’ around which our experience is continually moving – so that at any one time, there will be a part of the scripture that will speak to how we are feeling.
+These 60 moods represent the ‘clock of life’ around which our experience is continually moving – so that at any one time there will be a part of the text that will speak to how we are feeling.

 The full spectrum of 60 raags allows us to receive Guru’s truth from every emotional angle.
 It helps us achieve our conscious potential as rounded human beings.

 This empowering art of sound may also be called Gurmat Sangeet or Gurbani Kirtan.
 It incorporates the ancient techniques of Naad Yoga – yoga of sound.